 Intake of adequate foods that are rich in iron helps the case.

 Foods like red meat, liver, shellfish and canned sardines are good sources of iron.

 Vegetarians can eat kidney beans, pumpkin, sesame and squash seeds.
 Vegetables like broccoli, kale and spinach also nourish with iron supply.

 3. Magnesium Insufficiency

 Magnesium is responsible for bone and teeth structure, it also partakes on enzyme reactions in our body.
-Magnesium deficiency can welcome prolonging diseases like type 2 diabetes, metabolic syndrome, heart disease, insulin resistance, high blood pressure and osteoporosis.
+Deficiency can welcome prolonging diseases like type 2 diabetes, metabolic syndrome, heart disease, insulin resistance, high blood pressure and osteoporosis.

 Lack of Magnesium will show the warning signs abnormal heart rhythm, muscle cramps, restless leg syndrome, fatigue and migraines.